 Update or delete a gauge

-You can update a gauge by clicking the settings button .
-The Performance Indicator dialog box appears.
+You can update a gauge by clicking the gear icon in the upper right corner of the gauge.
+This will display the Performance Indicator dialog box.
 This dialog box allows you to set all configuration properties of the indicator.

-You can delete a gauge by clicking the delete button .
-This removes the gauge from your project.
-It does not remove a gauge from a shared dashboard.
+You can delete a gauge by clicking the trash can icon in the upper right corner of the gauge.
+This will remove the gauge from your project.
+It will not remove a gauge from a shared dashboard.